 If you allow holiday, the problem that may arise is whether by taking annual leave this interrupts the period of furlough – which must last for at least 3 weeks for reimbursement to be made.
 For example, if an employee is on furlough for 2 weeks, then takes 2 weeks of holiday and then a further 4 weeks of furlough, it may be that the first two weeks of furlough will not be reimbursed.
 We do not have clear guidance from the government on this point and accordingly if any employer grants holiday during a period of furlough there may be a risk that they will not be able to make a claim for this period.

 Employers can of course refuse employees’ holiday requests, so an employer can say no to a request for holiday in what would otherwise be a furlough period.
 The employer must give as much notice of a refusal as the amount of leave requested, so two weeks’ notice if the leave requested was for two weeks.

 However, employers may prefer employees to use up their holiday allowance rather than storing it up.

 Based on extensive previous case law, holiday pay must be based on normal remuneration.
 This applies for at least the four weeks EU minimum leave and includes overtime, allowances, commission and bonuses, meaning employees do not get less pay when they are not working.

-Depending on the wording of the contract, most employees have to agree to being furloughed, especially if the employer is not topping up their pay.
-Therefore, an employee who is worried about the drop in income may propose taking holiday between two dates on full pay, but then only agree to being furloughed before or after that time.
+Depending on the wording of the contract, most employees have to agree to be furloughed, especially if the employer is not topping up their pay.
+Therefore, an employee who is worried about the drop in income may propose taking holiday between two dates on full pay, but then only agree to be furloughed before or after that time.
 If the employee does this, then the employer should pay full salary for the holiday part of the period.

 The government guidance does not address if furloughed workers can cash in holiday to top up their 80% salary pay, if the employer has chosen not to top up the pay anyway.